Jeunese/jeunese.github.io/docs/voice-and-tone.md

 # Voice and tone

-Voice and tone are determined by the individual components that make up the content, like the words and phrases we use (and don't use), sentence structure, viewpoint, and the progression of information.
+Voice and tone are determined by the individual components that make up the content, like the words and phrases we use (and don't use), sentence structure, writing conventions, viewpoint, and the progression of information.

+## Differentiating voice and tone

+The difference between voice and tone is similar to the difference between "traits" and "states" in human psychology.
+You can be a friendly person (trait), but also exhibit more or less friendliness (as a transient state) depending on the situation or who you're interacting with.

-The main differences between voice and tone are as follows:
+With this in mind, the main differences between voice and tone are as follows:

 |Voice|Tone|
 |---|---|